stevekrouse/cycle/README.md

   * race between programmer typing and another programmer on cycle

+## Next deadline: HackNYU Feb 18th at 10m

+  * At the hackathon: Spend more time interviewing kids about what types of things they are looking to get out of the hackathon, what types of things they want to make.

-## Next deadline: HackNYU Feb 18th at 10m with goal of at least 1 team spending time in Cycle outside of the class
+### Goal: at least 1 team spending time in Cycle outside of the class

-  * make page padding 10px in default page but showing

   * catch script errors better